Azure-Samples/storage-blobs-go-quickstart/README.md

 ## Run the application

+Open the `storage-quickstart.go` file.

+Replace `<StorageAccountName>` with the name of your Azure storage account.

-Navigate to your application directory and run the application with the go run command.
+Run the application with the `go run` command:

 ```bash
 go run storage-quickstart.go